Lower Chaos Canyon Bouldering

 If you want to add any problems in RMNP check to make sure there is not an area or boulder already set up that it can be added to.
 Do not add individual problems to this site unless there is an area and boulder description in place.
 If there aren't any, feel free to add them but make sure the descriptions are detailed and accurate for all three, area, boulder, and problem.

 From the parking lot, you can head up the trail for Nymph Lake, Dream Lake and Lake Haiyaha.
-However, since you will likely be carrying a pad or two, sharing the trail with other hikers can be difficult.
+However, since you'll likely be carrying a pad or two, sharing the trail with other hikers can be difficult.
 The trail is narrow and often filled with families and other groups.
 Please remember to be courteous and friendly to other hikers.
 If they ask what you are carrying, explain clearly and nicely and move on.

 At Nymph Lake, head up another steep section for another 10-15 minutes to the junction for Dream and Emerald Lakes.
 For problems such as the Kine Traverse, head right to Emerald Lake.
 This is also the approach for Hallett Peak.
 For Chaos Canyon, head left and tackle a steep pair of switchbacks that lead up to beautiful views of Long's Peak before a short dip and the stream that leads to Lake Haiyaha.
 From the parking lot, you can expect to take between 30 and 40 minutes to get here, depending on fitness.

 From where the short descent ends, look on the right for an obvious trail heading right into the trees.
 Follow this, which can be wet in spring (stay on it, don't add social trails) to a spot where you can either rock-hop close to the edge of the lake, heading southwest, or stay more in the woods, eventually heading up and right along the talus.
 For the Warm-up Boulder, heading left is best.
-You will see the boulder on the left after about 5 minutes.
+You'll see the boulder on the left after about 5 minutes.
 The right option is best for boulders such as the Centaur Boulder, the Automator, or Deep Puddle Dynamics.
 The very tall boulder that is very prominent is the Skyscraper.
 From the main trail, expect to take about 5-10 minutes to find your way to the bouldering proper.

 It is worth remembering that finding specific boulders in Chaos Canyon can be difficult (It is named Chaos for a reason!).
 The general drift of the canyon is east-west so as you look up the canyon you are looking west.
 To your right is north and left is south.
 This will be helpful on a number of descriptions.